The Fabulous Furry Freak Brothers: In popular culture

+Music and entertainment

 Fat Freddy's Drop, formed in the late 1990s, is a Wellington, New Zealand, band that took its name from the Freak Brothers comics.
 According to the band, individual doses of a certain type of LSD popular in Wellington at that time had the image of Fat Freddy's Cat printed on it.
 Dropping—common slang for taking LSD—Fat Freddies became the inspiration for the band's name.
+The comic was also used as the namesake for a late-night radio show that ran on KTKT in Tucson, Arizona during the 1960s.

 Director Paul Thomas Anderson said the look of Joaquin Phoenix's lead character, Larry "Doc" Sportello, in Anderson's 2014 adaptation of the Thomas Pynchon novel Inherent Vice, was based in part on Freewheelin' Franklin Freek:

 "[T]here's this documentary on Daniel Ellsberg, called The Most Dangerous Man in America.
 There's a great picture of a buddy of his who has this great set of glasses, a floppy hat and these mutton chops.
 I took a still frame from that and I sent it to [Phoenix], along with the omnibus collection of The Fabulous Furry Freak Brothers comic, by Gilbert Shelton—and that's probably the most we really talked about [Phoenix's portrayal of the character]".